blazium-engine/blazium-docs/tutorials/export/exporting_projects.rst

 The buttons at the bottom of the menu allow you to export the project in a few different ways:

-- Export All: Export the project as a playable build (Godot executable and project data) for all the presets defined.
+- Export All: Export the project as a playable build (Blazium executable and project data) for all the presets defined.
 All presets must have an **Export Path** defined for this to work.
-- Export Project: Export the project as a playable build (Godot executable and project data) for the selected preset.
+- Export Project: Export the project as a playable build (Blazium executable and project data) for the selected preset.
 - Export PCK/ZIP: Export the project resources as a PCK or ZIP package.
-  This is not a playable build, it only exports the project data without a Godot executable.
+  This is not a playable build, it only exports the project data without a Blazium executable.

 Export templates
 ~~~~~~~~~~~~~~~~